jpcsp/jpcsp/README.txt

 provide a quite good approximation.
 For 100% compatibility, the original fonts from your PSP can be used.
 Copy the files under "flash0:/fonts" on your PSP to Jpcsp "flash0/fonts" directory.

+9. FPS

+Starting with r2471, a new FPS counter has been introduced.
+It produces more reliable FPS values reflecting the real number of different frames displayed by the PSP during the last second.
+The FPS counter used in previous releases was over-optimistic and was reporting too high FPS values.
+Don't worry if you see reports or videos from previous releases showing a higher FPS number.
+It doesn't mean that Jpcsp's performance is getting
+worse: the frames are displayed at the same speed as before (assuming same hardware and same compatibility options), the FPS counter is just showing a more accurate value.

 ...............................................................................